cybersamx/cloud-data-platform/README.md

 | Data unit test framework/runner | [Great Expectations (GX)](https://github.com/great-expectations/great_expectations) | 0.15    |
 | Environment provisioning        | [Terraform](https://github.com/hashicorp/terraform)                                 | 1.3     |
 | CI/CD                           | [Github Actions](https://github.com/features/actions)                               | n/a     |

-### Snowflake

-Here's a summary of Snowflake resources:

-* Account
-  * Storage resources
-    * Databases - charged by storage
-      * Schemas
-        * Tables
-        * Views
-        * Objects
-  * Compute resources
-    * Warehouses - charged by size of the compute instance associated with a warehouse.
-  * IAM resources
-    * Users
-    * Roles

-We can combine different set of databases, warehouses, and users/roles whenever we provision a new Snowflake setup.
-Here's a great [article by dbt Labs on their recommended starter Snowflake setup](https://www.getdbt.com/blog/how-we-configure-snowflake/) that can scale up nicely in the future.
-Our terraform module adopts dbt Labs' pattern with 1 small modification: instead of 2 databases, we are using 1 database with 2 user-defined schemas.

 ## Setup